almunnings/docker-drupal-api/README.md

 `docker-compose exec web drush api:count-queues`

-If there is only 1 task remainnig, it's going to be the class relations task. **You need to wait.**
+If there is only 1 task remaining, it's going to be the class relations task. **You need to wait.**

 ## 3. After build